geekodour/gitpushblog/README.md

 - **Pushing blog changes**
-`npm run push` is the command. **It pushes the contents of the `/dist` dist directory to the appropriate repository:branch**
+`npm run push` is the command. **It pushes the contents of the `/dist` dist directory to the appropriate repository:branch** It also runs the `npm run generate` command which creates the `/dist` directory in the first place.

-This happens differently for userpages and repository pages.
+Pushing happens differently for userpages and repository pages.

 In **repopages** the blog root is in the `gh-pages` branch of the same repository.

 In **userpages** the blog root is in the `master` branch of the `username.github.io` repository.

 So you have a `<repo_name>` repository, where all your blog data is stored like themes, scripts etc.